-I’ve been loving this plaid trend!
-Every time Fall and Christmas roll around they always put out the cutest plaids!
+I’ve been loving the plaid trend!
+Every time Fall and Christmas roll around they always put out the cutest plaid decor.
 Buffalo plaid is a classic and for this project I couldn’t help but use it however, I did have my eye on a deep forest green buffalo plaid that would of a been a great option as well.
-I hope this these double sided fall and christmas sign inspires you to bring some plaid decor into your home!
+I hope this these double sided fall and Christmas sign inspires you to bring some plaid decor into your home!

 It’s a pretty quick process however the drying takes some time.
 Attaching the fabric only take about 25-30 minutes.

 Total Cost: $26 each side or $52 total

 So the total cost for this project was around $50.
 Keep in mind this is because it’s double sided.
 If I was to only do one side it would be about half the price.
 The frame was the priciest part of this project ( $17.99).
 If you can find one at the thrift store you could probably get it done for cheaper.

 - MDF or wood Letters ( you can get some online here – https://amzn.to/2XIv0YT ) ( mine measured about 5 3/4″ inches in height.
 I got them at michaels)